hchia93/cmd-spaceship/README.md

 How To Run
 ---
 1. Open server first.
-2. Open client with 'localhost' as argument.
-(Ideally it should swapped out for other ip, but I haven reach that part yet.)
+2. Open client later.
 3. AD to move, W to shoot.
+4. Shoot bullet and dodge enemy's bullet.

 Limitation
 ---
 1. It has been only run via localhost, as due to lack of machines.
-2. Crappy architecture, due to lack of event dispatcher, and result in dependencies.
+2. Less desirable class architecture.
+Would be better with event dispatcher.
 (I was unable to find more on std::function and std::bind with templated varadic arguments)
-3. Hit determination are completely local side, and depending the machine processing speed.
-Bullet might been seen collide with each othe in one cmd and not in another one.
+3. Local Authoritative hit detection.
+Simulated bullet might not sync with the actual bullet position.
 4. Unoptimized for loops, as they deteriorate when the pool increases.
-(No proper hit detection designs)
+However, profiler didn't pick this up.
 5. No post-game reset game loop.
-6. Some background freezes possibly caused by threads or network surges, as initial movement aren't smooth at all.
+6. Threads seems to lagging sometimes.
+(Profiler picks up on TaskSend())

 Discovery/Mystery
 ---